Southeast Asia Experience

 Day 12-13: Hanoi, Vietnam

 We'll catch a flight to Vietnam on day 12 and head out for a night of fun on a bar crawl through the city's old quarter.
-The next day, visit the Ho Chi Minh Mausoleum and Museum then head to Hanoi's ancient citadel to learn more about Vietnam's history, if you like.
-After a tour of the Temple of Literature, we'll go and grab some dinner before hopping on a sleeper bus to Sa Pa.
+The next day, take an optional visit to the infamous Hoa Lo Prison (formally known as the infamous Hanoi Hilton) where you will learn about Vietnam’s harrowing past along with the history of communism in the country.
+Afterwards head over to the Hanoi Citadel and learn about Vietnam’s imperial emperors and the fascinating history surrounding them.
+If time allows you may also like to check out the Temple of Literature which is the main temple in Hanoi.
+Later we'll go and grab some dinner before hopping on a sleeper bus to Sa Pa.

 Day 14-15: Sa Pa, Vietnam

-Trek through the outstanding scenery of the Muong Hoa Valley and Hoang Lien mountains, then cross the suspension bridge into the Zay tribe's village, where you'll be staying with one of the families in a traditional hut.
-The next day we'll continue our unique trekking experience through bamboo forests to get to the Giang Ta Chai waterfall.
+After arriving in beautiful Sa Pa, trek through the outstanding scenery of the Muong Hoa Valley and Hoang Lien mountains, then cross the suspension bridge into the Zay tribe's village, where you'll be staying with one of the families in a traditional hut.
+The next day we'll continue our unique trekking experience through bamboo forests and visit local tribes along the way.
 Later we'll make our way back to Hanoi via sleeper bus.

 Day 16-17: Ha Long Bay, Vietnam

 Back on the road, we'll make our way to Halong Bay to enjoy an afternoon boat cruise with the opportunity to go kayaking or cliff jumping, too.
-We'll spend the night on our own private beach with a bit of a party around the campfire, then the next morning we’ll watch the sunrise with the resident monkeys on the beach.
-Try out some rock climbing later (£18 per person) before catching the night bus to Phong Nha.
+We'll spend the night at the beach with a bit of a party around the campfire, next morning we’ll watch the sunrise with the resident monkeys on the beach, head out on kayaks this morning if you like, before catching the night bus to Phong Nha.

 Day 18: Phong Nha, Vietnam

-We'll take a late morning cycle ride into Bong Lai village to take a look around and admire the scenery.
-The riding continues into the afternoon with a stop off at a little place called Pub (yes, really), where you can relax with a beer in the sunshine (it'd be rude not to) and enjoy a few rounds of volleyball or a dip in the river with the rest of the group.
+Catch up on some sleep after the long journey before we take a late morning cycle ride to Bong Lai village to take a look around and admire the scenery.
+The riding continues into the afternoon with a stop off at a little place called Pub (yes, really), where you can relax with a beer in the sunshine (it'd be rude not to) and enjoy a few rounds of volleyball before showing off your vocal skills with some optional karaoke with the group!

 Day 19: Ke Bang National Park, Phong Nha, Vietnam

-Today's all about the great outdoors and having fun, so get ready to spend the day exploring the coastal caves of Ke Bang National Park, as well as spending time kayaking in the beautifully clear lakes, floating in mud, and getting and aerial view of the area as you whizz through the air on a zip line.
+Today's all about the great outdoors and having fun, so get ready to spend the day exploring the coastal caves of Ke Bang National Park, choose from lots of amazing optional activities and choose to spend your time kayaking in the beautifully clear lakes, floating in mud, or getting an aerial view as you whizz through the air on a zip line.
 You'll have the evening to yourself to chill out.

 Day 20-21: Hoi An, Vietnam

-Catching the sleeper bus with an early start of 4am, we should arrive in Hoi An a little after midday, at which point you'll get to go and find some lunch before going on a tour of the charming old town and river front.
-Day 21 is a free day; you could fish for crabs on a traditional basket boat (£20 per person), or visit a local farm for a lesson in agricultural (£20 per person), or simply wander around the pretty streets.
-In the evening we’ll make the journey to Ho Chi Minh City.
+Catching the sleeper bus with an early 4am start, we should arrive in Hoi An around midday, in perfect time to find some lunch before going on a tour of the charming old town and river front.
+Day 21 is a free day; you could fish for crabs on a traditional basket boat (£20 per person), or visit a local farm for a lesson in agriculture (£20 per person), or simply wander around the pretty streets.

 Day 22-24: Ho Chi Minh City, Vietnam